• Three essential elements that aren’t as obvious as they seem •

 Also note that Christian historical fiction isn’t necessarily the same thing as Christian historical romance, even though romance is heavily predominant in the genre.
 Most Christian historical fiction on the market today has some elements of romance, but not all—my books tend to emphasize storylines and relationships other than romance.

-• Scripture woven into the story, because the Word of God is what changes lives—even fictional ones.
+- Scripture woven into the story, because the Word of God is what changes lives—even fictional ones.

-• Less emphasis on romance, more emphasis on friendship and family bonds.
+- Less emphasis on romance, more emphasis on friendship and family bonds.

-• An evocative, storytelling style of writing.
+- An evocative, storytelling style of writing.

-• Adventure, a touch of humor, and engaging characters with snappy dialogue and relatable struggles.
+- Adventure, a touch of humor, and engaging characters with snappy dialogue and relatable struggles.

-Now that you’ve read my thoughts on Christian historical fiction, I want to hear from you—do you have some favorite Christian historical fiction authors?
+Do you have some favorite Christian historical fiction authors?
 If so, or even if not, check out my Christian Historical Fiction shelf on Goodreads and compare notes!
 Some of these books are Christian historical romance, while some are just plain Christian historical fiction.
 Some are set entirely in the past, and others are split-timeline.

 If you have recommendations you think I should read, I’d love to hear your thoughts.
 Contact me and let me know what I’m missing.

-Discover a new Christian historical fiction favorite:
+Discover a new favorite:

 Preacher on the Run: A Novel of Early America